Frequently Asked Questions

 What are the Trust Indicators?

-Teachers may like our teaching materials and other resources related to the Trust Indicators, including the Trust Protocol and our associated editorial guidelines.
+Teachers may like our teaching materials and other resourcesrelated to the Trust Indicators.

 Who came up with The Trust Project Indicators and how did they do it

 The process dates back to 2012, when Lehrman brought the Society of Professional Journalists’ New Media Executive Roundtable and Online Credibility Watch to Santa Clara University’s Markkula Center for Applied Ethics, creating the Roundtable on Digital Journalism Ethics.
-Participants in the 2014 gathering expressed concerns about the ways in which the pressure to get clicks was degrading news ethics and quality.
-Lehrman asked a specialist in machine learning at Twitter, and Richard Gingras, head of Google News, if algorithms could be used to support ethics instead of hurting them, and they said yes.
-Gingras agreed to collaborate, and top editors in the industry from 100 news outlets and institutions joined the effort that followed, contributing to working groups focused on every element of the process.
+Participants in the 2014 gathering raised concern about the degradation in news ethics and quality due to the pressure to get clicks.
+Lehrman consulted a specialist in machine learning at Twitter, and Richard Gingras, head of Google News, about the viability of resetting algorithms to support ethics instead of hurting them.
+Gingras agreed to collaborate, and top editors in the industry from 100 news outlets and institutions contributed to working groups focused on every element of the process.

 What did people say in the interviews?